 Now we need to define the actions that need to happen when we parse our expressions.
 Currently, our parser is just validating that the expression is a bunch of numbers added together.
-Generally, you will create some structure that represents what you've parsed (e.g., a parse tree).
-However, in this case, we are not concerned about the structure, but we are concerned about the result (the value of the expression).
-For our example, you need to modify the grammar definition to be:
+Generally, you want to create some structure that represents what you've parsed (e.g., a parse tree).
+However, in this case, we are not concerned about the structure, but we are concerned about the result: the value of the expression.
+For our example, we can calculate the value by modifying the grammar to be: